All Episodes

 So that's the truth.

-I'd like to talk about it in a couple of minutes, but I want to stay for just a little while longer on what the guy said.
+There's a very extraordinary mystery about the key, too, which has just sort of appeared in my life in the past few days, which I'd like to talk about in a couple of minutes, but I want to stay for just a little while longer on what the guy said.

-He talked a lot about things about ways of living that are close to what we do now.
+I think the most important thing, he talked a lot about things about ways of living that are close to what we do now.

-There's very profound stuff about that in it.
+There's very profound stuff about that.

-Some of the more practical things he said had to do with The need basically to do two things.
+Some of the more practical things he said had to do with the need basically to do two things.

 One is to increase the amount of intelligence we have available to us by creating intelligent machines.